Modular session types for objects: Introduction

 In previous work \cite{GaySJ:modstd} we proposed a new approach to combining session-typed communication channels and distributed object-oriented programming.
 Our approach extends earlier work and allows increased programming flexibility.
 We adopted the principle that it should be possible to store a channel in a field of an object and allow the object's methods to use the field like any other; we then followed the consequences of this idea.
 For example, consider a field containing a channel of type $S$ above, and suppose that method \lstinline|m| sends the integer and method \lstinline|n| receives the boolean.
 Because the session type of the channel requires the send to occur first, it follows that \lstinline|m| must be called before~\lstinline|n|.
 We therefore need to work with \emph{non-uniform objects}, in which the availability of methods depends on the state of the object: method \lstinline|n| is not available until after method \lstinline|m| has been called.
 In order to develop a static type system for object-oriented programming with session-typed channels, we use a form of typestate \cite{typestates} that we have previously presented under the name of \emph{dynamic interfaces}~\cite{GaySJ:dyni}.
 In this type system, the availability of a class's methods (\ie, the possible sequences of method calls) is specified in a style that itself resembles a form of session type, giving a pleasing commonality of notation at both the channel and class levels.

-The result of this combination of ideas is a language that allows a very natural integration of programming with session-based channels and with non-uniform objects.
+The result of this combination of ideas is a language that allows a natural integration of programming with session-based channels and with non-uniform objects.
 In particular, the implementation of a session can be \emph{modularized} by dividing it into separate methods that can be called in turn.
-This is not possible in SJ \cite{HuR:sesbdp}, the most closely related approach to combining sessions and objects.
+This is not possible in SJ \cite{HuR:sesbdp}, the most closely related approach to combining sessions and objects (we discuss related work thoroughly in Section~\ref{sec:related}).
 We believe that we have achieved a smooth and elegant combination of three important high-level abstractions: the object-oriented abstraction for structuring computation and data, the typestate abstraction for structuring state-dependent method availability, and the session abstraction for structuring communication.

-In the present paper we formalize a core \emph{distributed class-based object-oriented} language with a static type system that combines session-typed channels and a form of typestate.
+\paragraph{Contributions} In the present paper we formalize a core \emph{distributed class-based object-oriented} language with a static type system that combines session-typed channels and a form of typestate.
+The language is intended to model programming with TCP/IP sockets in Java.
 The formal language differs from that introduced in our previous work \cite{GaySJ:modstd} by using structural rather than nominal types.
 This allows several simplifications of the type system.
 We have also simplified the semantics, and revised and extended the presentation.
 We prove that static typing guarantees two runtime safety properties: first, that the sequence of method calls on every non-uniform object follows the specification of its class's session type; second, as a consequence (because channel operations are implemented as method calls), that the sequence of messages on every channel follows the specification of its session type.
 This paper includes full statements and proofs of type safety, in contrast to the abbreviated presentation in our conference paper.
 We also formalize a type checking algorithm and prove its correctness, again with a revised and expanded presentation in comparison with the conference paper.